railwayapp/docs/src/docs/reference/volumes.md

   corruption
 - There is no file browser, or direct file download.
 To access your files, you must do so via the attached service's mount point
-- Docker images that run as a non-root UI by default will have permissions issues when performing operations within an attached volume.
+- Docker images that run as a non-root UID by default will have permissions issues when performing operations within an attached volume.
 If you are affected by this, you can set `RAILWAY_RUN_UID=0` environment variable in your service.

 ## Support